Skip to main content

 Drug Enforcement Administration (DEA) Administrative Law Judges offer two-year judicial clerkships in Arlington, VA.
 These attorney positions are not prosecutorial positions.
 DEA may extend these appointments for a third year.

-Federal Bureau of Investigation, Office of Integrity and Compliance (1)
+Federal Bureau of Investigation Office of General Counsel (3)

 The National Security Division (NSD) offers permanent positions in Washington, D.C.
+The NSD sections and offices participating in the Honors Program vary by year but will be one or more of the sections and offices listed below.
 Honors Program attorneys are asked to agree to a three-year commitment and must be able to obtain a Top Secret security clearance.

-The Southern District of Florida offers two-year time-limited Assistant U.S. Attorney (AUSA) appointments (with possible conversion to permanent).
-Open only to eligible applicants who have a J.D. and are serving in (or will soon begin) a qualifying eligibility preserving activity and are admitted to a bar (any U.S. jurisdiction) or have taken a bar exam (results pending in fall 2024).
+The Southern District of Florida offers a two-year time-limited Assistant U.S. Attorney (AUSA) appointment (with possible conversion to permanent) in Miami or West Palm Beach, FL.
+Open only to eligible applicants who have a J.D. and are serving in (or will soon begin) a qualifying eligibility preserving activity and are admitted to a bar (any U.S. jurisdiction) or have taken a bar exam (results pending in fall 2025).
 Judicial clerkship experience is strongly preferred.
 Current law students are not eligible and will not be considered.
 Candidates must be admitted to practice and have an active bar membership (any U.S. jurisdiction) before entering on duty.
 The Southern District of Florida requests a two-year commitment.